This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 For the vast majority of people, rubberized dumbbells are the right choice.

 One part of a dumbbell that many people overlook is the handle.
 But since it’s the part you’re always touching, it’s quite important.
-There are three aspects to a handle of a dumbbell
+There are four aspects to a handle of a dumbbell;

 The material of most dumbbell handles is metal.
 This is good.
 It is hardwearing, easy to clean and has worked perfectly fine for many decades.
 Another option you see sometimes is a rubberized handle.
 I’m not a fan of those since it is often the first thing to start wearing off on dumbbells like that.
 Besides that it’s a bit more difficult to clean and can get pretty nasty.